About Susan Kruger Winter

 While I have extensive professional experience and training, my greatest asset as a teacher and “learning coach” is that I was a struggling student for a VERY LONG time.
-Growing up, I was always the youngest member of my class and struggled in school.
-I was frequently frustrated with grades that, after spending a lot of time preparing for tests or projects, never seemed to reflect my effort.
+Growing up, I was always the youngest in my class and found school extremely challenging.
+I was chronically frustrated with grades that never seemed to reflect my effort.
 I often felt frustrated, unmotivated, and frankly… “stupid.”

 However, I am living proof that it is possible to get (much) better grades in (far) less time!
 During my first semester of college, I figured out several strategies that taught me how to study smarter, not “harder.”
 It may sound like a cliche, but it was very true; I earned a 3.9 GPA that first semester of college.

 I was stunned that getting these great grades in college was actually easier than my mediocre grades from high school!

 Then, I was angry that nobody ever taught me how to learn!
 One day, I sat in a student-lounge on campus, fretting about an upcoming project.
 The “anxiety gremlins” were getting the best of me, until I caught myself.
 “Wait a minute, this is not how things are, anymore,” I reminded myself.
 “You no longer have to dread schoolwork.
 You KNOW how to do this!”

 But, that’s also when the anger flooded my soul…

 “Why did I ever have to struggle, in the first place?!?”
 The “hacks” that transformed my life were so simple, I could have used then as early as 6th, 5th, even 4th grade!
 Why had nobody ever taught me to how to learn before??
 I don’t know how long I sat with that anger… whether it was two minutes or two hours.
 But, I will never forget its piercing power!
 Fortunately, I soon came to my senses.